 Welcome to Fairpark Community!

 Fairpark Community website provides information, resources and news to inform residents of the latest happenings in our community.

 (To return to the home page click on "Fairpark Community above the header image.)

 Information and resources are located in the tabs at the top of the page.

 News and blog posts are featured on the News page.

 Minutes from past meetings are always posted within a few days of each meeting.
 They can be found by clicking the "About" tab a the top menu bar and then clicking on "Fairpark Community Council", then "Monthly Meeting Agendas and MInutes.
 You can view the current year as well as archived minutes.

 Article categories are listed in the drop down menu below.

-Archived articles, can be found by clicking the "Gazette" tab and choose the year.
+Archived articles, can be found by visiting the " "Gazette" tab (under "About") and choose the year.